MatthewErvinChasco/SU-Generator/README.md

 This code takes a user-supplied SU(N) group and a specified number of U(1) groups and breaks the symmetry using the Higgs mechanism.
 It then returns the mass terms of the gauge bosons.

 SO_Generator.mlx:
-This code generates the generator matrices for the special orthogonal groups.
+This code generates the generator matrices for the special orthogonal groups SO(N).
 The user specifies the order.

 This code contains functions that use the MATLAB® Symbolic Math Toolbox™.
 The file Example.mlx is provided as a guide of use.